 Every procrastination or low morale situation starts from the work culture.
-Not every employee will be happy with the atmosphere and relations set by the majority.
-It’s extremely important to let everyone voice their concerns, thoughts and suggestions.
-Finding a middle ground that suits everyone is just as important as briefing the team about their work.
+Not every employee will be content with the culture and interpersonal dynamics established by the majority.
+Allowing everyone to express their worries, ideas, and suggestions is crucial.
+As crucial as informing the team of their efforts is finding a compromise that works for everyone.

-You should also pay close attention to the way work is delegated.
-Some members are better at certain types of work than others.
-That way, there will be very little in the way of productivity and cooperation between team members.
+Additionally, you want to pay great attention to how work is assigned.
+Some team members excel at particular tasks more than others.
+In this manner, there will be very little in the way of team member productivity and cooperation.

-However, this might be impossible in large corporate enterprises due to the nature of their work.
-Teams that work on specific projects with clear KPIs should be paid according to their productivity.
+Due to the nature of their profession, this might not be practical in huge corporations.
+Teams should be compensated for their productivity when working on specific projects with defined KPIs.
 Doing so will effectively motivate the members to work harder and finish their work on time.

 Encourage Your Team to Take Initiative

 Sometimes team members have breakthrough ideas that could drive business to a new level, but they don’t want to share them.
 It usually happens when individual does not feel support and thinks that the manager and team will reject his or her proposition.
 For this reason, it is important to build trust with staff members and show them you welcome their ideas.
 You can also encourage your team to take initiative by offering an exclusive prize or monetary reward.